Year 4 – Mount Rowan Campus

 An innovative model with a focus on place-based learning, our Year 4 Program is designed to empower our students to become principled and active members of their community and to nurture wellbeing and a love of life.

-Humans are nature and need a strong sense of connection with the natural world to maintain wellbeing and a love of life.
+Humans need a strong sense of connection with the natural world to maintain wellbeing and a love of life.

 Based 10 minutes away from the Junior School Campus in a purpose-built facility at our spectacular Mount Rowan Campus, our Year 4 students are immersed in rich learning experiences through exploration and inquiry.
 Our Year 4 Program encourages students to connect with the natural environment and develop a deep respect and appreciation of the interdependence of the human and natural worlds around them through caring for life.

 Students spend four days at the Mount Rowan Campus (transported by the Grammar bus) and one day at the Junior School Campus, where they undertake the majority of their specialist classes, such as Physical Education, Art, Dance & Drama, and Music, along with attending the Years 4 to 6 Chapel service.

 Students are immersed in rich learning experiences that have been carefully linked to the Australian Curriculum and the International Baccalaureate Primary Years Program.
 The natural environment acts as a springboard for the explicit teaching of skills in core academic subject areas.